 Information should, where possible be provided in a form that children and their families will understand - in their preferred language or method of communication.
 An interpreter should be provided if needed.

 Children and their families must be routinely involved in the process of gathering and recording information about them.
 They should feel they are part of the recording process.
 They should be asked to provide information, express their own views and wishes and to contribute to assessments, reports and to the formulation of plans.

 3. Oversight, Retention and Security of Records

-The overall responsibility for ensuring all records are maintained appropriately rests with line managers, although the responsibility can be delegated to other staff as appropriate.
+The overall responsibility for ensuring all records are maintained appropriately rests with line managers and the allocated practitioner, although the responsibility can be delegated to other staff as appropriate.

 The line manager should routinely check samples of records to ensure they are up to date and maintained as required and, if not, that deficiencies are rectified as soon as practicable.

 All records held on children must be kept securely in line with Council policy.

 Where records are moved to a new location (physical or electronic), the date of transfer should be clearly recorded.

 The member of staff responsible for the case at the time it is closed is responsible for ensuring that the file to be retained is complete and in good order.